Crandow785/Crandow785/README.md

 - 🔭 I’m currently working on .
-I'm not going to sit on Github anymore
+- ✖️I'm not going to sit on Github anymore